Gemstone Beads: A Popular Pick with an Ancient Past

 Bead-making flourished in the advanced civilizations of Egypt, India, and Mesopotamia.
 While beads served for personal ornamentation within these societies, most were actually traded to less advanced cultures and tribes, establishing an economic pattern that would influence history for millennia to come.

-The first synthetic bead-making material was faience, a siliceous ceramic material that appeared simultaneously in Mesopotamia and Egypt about 3000 BCE.
+The first synthetic bead-making material was faience, a siliceous ceramic material that appeared simultaneously in Mesopotamia and Egypt about 3000 B.C.
 A forerunner of glass, faience was prepared by mixing silica (crushed quartz sand) with natron, a basic sodium carbonate and a common evaporite mineral in desert areas.
 The natron reduced the melting point of the silica and firing produced a ceramic material with a glassy luster.

 After molten faience had solidified in tubular molds, the casts were cut into individual beads and drilled.
 Molten faience coatings could also “upgrade” beads of soapstone and other soft, easily drilled materials.
 Faience-coated, inexpensive soapstone beads became the first costume jewelry, eminently affordable, yet gleaming with the same vitreous luster of costly gemstone beads.